dhardi/pokebatlle/README.md

 ## Colors
--The colors was based on the Pokémon franchise games, the GameBoy Color and Classic versions.
+ The colors was based on the Pokémon franchise games, the GameBoy Color and Classic versions.
 The colors will be based on portable consoles from the 90s and 2000s.

 ![GameBoy Colors](https://github.com/dhardi/pokebatlle/blob/main/docs/gameboycollection.PNG)

 ## design
-- the design of the game is based on the old pokemon games from the series YELLOW, RED, BLUE and GREEN the textures the font family were implemented exactly as in the Pokemon Games Franchise the border to make the menu was used the same as used in the game.
+ the design of the game is based on the old pokemon games from the series YELLOW, RED, BLUE and GREEN the textures the font family were implemented exactly as in the Pokemon Games Franchise the border to make the menu was used the same as used in the game.

 ![textures](https://github.com/dhardi/pokebatlle/blob/main/docs/menu.PNG)

 ## Options
 - In the options section you can change the theme of the website, causing the website to change colors and also the gameboy screen above the menu.

 ![Options](https://github.com/dhardi/pokebatlle/blob/main/docs/options.PNG)

 ### Blue